kiml42/SpaceCombatSimulation/README.md

             Hubs have batteries to store energy
             Hubs have generators to recharge batteries.
         Only escalate total targets for each generation if all targets were killed by X per generation for Y generations, or some proportion of total individuals for the last Z generations.
+            Alternatively just have the drone escalation value be multiplied by the count of complete kills across all previous generations.

     Avoid GetComponent and sendMessage in update methods.